SCHOOL PRESENTATION PROGRAM

-Since 2010, Heidi has shown this presentation to high schools, universities, adult organizations and symposiums throughout Canada and the United States.
+Since 2010, Heidi has shown her interactive presentation to high schools, universities, adult organizations and symposiums throughout Canada and the United States.
 We have since expanded our team of presenters to include more children and grandchildren of survivors from the Holocaust, along with survivors of the genocide against the Tutsi in Rwanda, descendants of the Armenian genocide, and in September 2023, descendants of the genocide of our First Nations.

 Our presentations feature a 50-minute blend of video clips of a survivor’s testimonial with live explanations from the presenter that tie everything together into a cohesive and compelling story.
 A connection is made between past and present-day events, and advocates for education to prevent future genocides.
-Suitable for various classes, including history, ethics and language.
+Suitable for various classes, including history, ethics and languages.

 We know that history is best told through storytelling, with first-hand accounts being an invaluable resource for educators.
-These gripping and powerful testimonial presentations allow students to dive into the past, further understand genocides and develop their compassion for others.
+These gripping and powerful testimonial presentations allow students to dive into the past, further understand genocides, and develop their compassion for others.

 GET TO KNOW OUR PRESENTERS

 Ann and her husband survived the Nazi terror and built a new life in Canada.
 For the past ten years, Heidi has shared her mother’s incredible story in high schools across Quebec to educate students about the dangers of hate and intolerance.

 Heidi’s presentation can be given in either English or French.

 Jodie Kanenstenhawi Norton